alpinebuster/as-docs/content/guides/minecraft-style-guide.md

 ### Entity Textures
 Entity textures use box UV mapping and follow a special set of texturing guidelines.
 The top and front of the entity need to be brighter than the bottom and back.
 This applies to shading the faces individually, as well as how the faces are shaded relative to each other (e.g. the top face will be noticeably brighter than the bottom face).
 1. Generate a texture template to make the texturing process easier.
-Blockbench automatically maps the elements too.
+AS automatically maps the elements too.
 2. Sketch the color distribution, add a shadow and a highlight.
 3. Add more shades to the palette.
 4. Define the material by editing the relative position of clusters of certain shades.
 Get rid of banding and any other shading artifacts from the previous steps.